CS5331-GROUP-7/rest-api-development/README.md

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

+Answer:
-Answer: Yes.
+1. Yes.
 Data (password, token, text...) is not encrypted during the transmission.
-Hacker can get it and attack the app.
+Hacker can obtain it via man in the middle attack.
+We can secure it via https protocol.
+However,since api require us to provide http.
+We can implement this by proxying flask traffic through apache server.
-At the same time, there is no limitation for response times.
+2. There is no limitation for response times.
 This app is vulnerable under flooding attack.

 #### Feedback: Is there any other feedback you would like to give?